The Default Decision Index

 Scoring interpretation

-- 9–16: Emerging default.
-Some signals present.
+• 9–16: Emerging default.
+1–3 signals present.
 Strategy is working but hasn’t compounded yet.

 Why no one else measures this

 Agencies don’t measure DDI because their business model depends on Capture and Compete metrics — traffic, rankings, share of voice.
-Measuring DDI would reveal that most agency output doesn’t move the needle on default formation.
+Measuring DDI would reveal that the typical agency’s output doesn’t move the needle on default formation.
 The incentive structure prevents the measurement.